Dan0sz/host-analytics-locally/readme.txt

 Try enabling the option called "Disable all display features functionality?"
 With this you can enforce the disabling of the DisplayFeatures plugin.

-= I've installed your plugin but analytics.js/ga.js/gtag.js is still showing up as an external request in Pingdom e.a.? =
+= I've installed your plugin but analytics.js/gtag.js is still showing up as an external request in Pingdom e.a.? =

 CAOS adds a local file called gtag.js/analytics.js/gtag.js (depending on your choice), which enables you to use Analytics, while hosting the necessary files locally.
 This doesn't mean that it scans your entire plugins or themes directory for other manually/programatically added Analytics tracking-code.
-I.e. If analytics.js or ga.js is still showing up in the list of requests, this mean that something else (probably the theme you're using or another plugin) is adding this tracking code to your Wordpress Install.
+I.e. If analytics.js is still showing up in the list of requests, this mean that something else (probably the theme you're using or another plugin) is adding this tracking code to your Wordpress Install.
 Find it.
 Remove it.
 And let CAOS take care of sending your needed data to Google Analytics.

 = I use a CDN.
 Can I use CAOS in combination with my CDN? =

 Yes, you can!
-Simply add the URL of your CDN within the advanced options and analytics.js/gtag.js/ga.js will be served from your CDN.
+Simply add the URL of your CDN within the advanced options and analytics.js/gtag.js will be served from your CDN.

 == Screenshots ==